jessfraz/blog/content/post/challenge-accepted-transposit.md

 I fucking love Airtable.
 It's design just feels right and works the way my brain works.

-So I set out to make this bot work in Transposit because I know it has some super weird loops and has the `N+1` problem where I loop over all my repos, then make another API call after.
+I set out to make this bot work in Transposit because I know it has some super weird loops and has the `N+1` problem where I loop over all my repos, then make another API call after.

 To reiterate, the goal of the bot is to iterate through all my repos on GitHub and sync the list of issue and PRs with a table in Airtable.

+### Query all the user's repos

 First, I need to get all my repos that are not forks.
 So I need a SQL query for this, in Transposit it looks like this: